halderavik/cross-tab-tool/TASK.md

 - [ ] Implement responsive design for visualizations
 - [ ] Ensure all frontend chart dependencies (e.g., recharts) are documented and installed
 - [x] Update documentation and UI to reflect that custom variables are only created/managed from the Variables section (2024-06-11)
+- [ ] Add comprehensive documentation for all frontend dependencies and their usage
+- [ ] Create a dependency update strategy to keep all packages up to date
+- [ ] Add version compatibility checks between frontend dependencies
+- [ ] Document any known issues or workarounds with specific dependency versions

 This detailed task breakdown ensures the backend will fully support all the cross-tabulation functionality visible in the frontend while maintaining statistical rigor and good performance.
 The phased approach allows for incremental development with clear integration points at each stage.